minnojs/minno-quest/src/0.1/sequencer/mixer.md

 ]);
 ```

-All mixers have a type associated with them as well as at least one sub-sequence.
+Each mixer has a type associated with it as well as at least one sub-sequence.
 The `mixer` property always holds the mixer type (see below for the available types).
 In most cases the `data` property holds the sub-sequence (the exception is with the branching mixers that may hold multiple sub-sequences).

-This looks something like this: (from now on, instead of explicitly writing in the mixed elements we will use arbitrary variable names instead, such as `elem1` and `elem2`.
-We are doing this to keep the structures as simple and short as possible).
+A typical mixer looks something like this:

 ```js
 {